CoBrALab/RABIES/docs/preprocessing.md

         intensity nonuniformity in MRI data.
 IEEE Transactions on Medical Imaging, 17(1), 87–97.

 Command line interface parameters:
-    --anat_inho_cor_method {Rigid,Affine,SyN,no_reg,N4_reg,disable}
+    --anat_inho_cor ANAT_INHO_COR
-                            Select a registration type for masking during inhomogeneity correction of the structural image.
+                            Select options for the inhomogeneity correction of the structural image.
+                            * method: specify which registration strategy is employed for providing a brain mask.
+                            *** Rigid: conducts only rigid registration.
+                            *** Affine: conducts Rigid then Affine registration.
+                            *** SyN: conducts Rigid, Affine then non-linear registration.
+                            *** no_reg: skip registration.
                             *** N4_reg: previous correction script prior to version 0.3.1.
                             *** disable: disables the inhomogeneity correction.
-                            (default: SyN)

-    --bold_inho_cor_method {Rigid,Affine,SyN,no_reg,N4_reg,disable}
-                            Select a registration type for masking during inhomogeneity correction of the EPI.
-                            *** N4_reg: previous correction script prior to version 0.3.1.
-                            *** disable: disables the inhomogeneity correction.
-                            (default: Rigid)

-    --bold_inho_cor_otsu BOLD_INHO_COR_OTSU
-                            The inhomogeneity correction script necessitates an initial correction with a Otsu masking strategy (prior to registration of an anatomical mask).
+                            * otsu_thresh: The inhomogeneity correction script necessitates an initial correction with a Otsu masking strategy (prior to registration of an anatomical mask).
 This option sets the Otsu threshold level to capture the right intensity distribution.
+                            *** Specify an integer among [0,1,2,3,4].
+                            * multiotsu: Select this option to perform a staged inhomogeneity correction, where only lower intensities are initially corrected, then higher intensities are iteratively included to eventually correct the whole image.
+This technique may help with images with particularly strong inhomogeneity gradients and very low intensities.
+                            *** Specify 'true' or 'false'.
+                            (default: method=SyN,otsu_thresh=2,multiotsu=false)

+    --anat_robust_inho_cor ANAT_ROBUST_INHO_COR
+                            When selecting this option, inhomogeneity correction is executed twice to optimize outcomes.
+After completing an initial inhomogeneity correction step, the corrected outputs are co-registered to generate an unbiased template, using the same method as the commonspace registration.
+This template is then masked, and is used as a new target for masking during a second iteration of inhomogeneity correction.
+Using this dataset-specific template should improve the robustness of masking for inhomogeneity correction.
+                            * apply: select 'true' to apply this option.
+                            *** Specify 'true' or 'false'.
+                            * masking: Combine masks derived from the inhomogeneity correction step to support registration during the generation of the unbiased template, and then during template registration.
+                            *** Specify 'true' or 'false'.
+                            * brain_extraction: conducts brain extraction prior to template registration based on the combined masks from inhomogeneity correction.
+This will enhance brain edge-matching, but requires good quality masks.
+This should be selected along the 'masking' option.
+                            *** Specify 'true' or 'false'.
+                            * template_registration: Specify a registration script for the alignment of the dataset-generated unbiased template to a reference template for masking.
+                            *** Rigid: conducts only rigid registration.
+                            *** Affine: conducts Rigid then Affine registration.
+                            *** SyN: conducts Rigid, Affine then non-linear registration.
+                            *** no_reg: skip registration.
+                            (default: apply=false,masking=false,brain_extraction=false,template_registration=SyN)

+    --bold_inho_cor BOLD_INHO_COR
+                            Same as --anat_inho_cor, but for the EPI images.
+                            (default: method=Rigid,otsu_thresh=2,multiotsu=false)

+    --bold_robust_inho_cor BOLD_ROBUST_INHO_COR
+                            Same as --anat_robust_inho_cor, but for the EPI images.
-                            (default: 2)
+                            (default: apply=false,masking=false,brain_extraction=false,template_registration=SyN)

 Workflow:
     parameters
         opts: command line interface parameters
         image_type: between 'EPI' and 'structural'.
 Defines which script to run depending on image type
+        output_folder: specify a folder to execute the unbiased template generation and store important outputs
+        num_procs: set the maximum number of parallel threads to launch

     inputs
         target_img: the image to correct
         anat_ref: the registration target with a brain mask
         anat_mask: the brain mask of the registration target
         name_source: reference file for naming purpose
+        template_anat: the structural template in for robust inhomogeneity correction
+        template_mask: the brain mask for robust inhomogeneity correction

     outputs
         corrected: the output image after the final correction